SdkRuntime API Reference

 memcpy_h2d

-(dest: int, src: numpy.ndarray, px: int, py: int, w: int, h: int, elem_per_pe: int, **kwargs) → Task¶ Send a host tensor to the device via either copy mode or streaming mode.
+(dest: int, src: numpy.ndarray, px: int, py: int, w: int, h: int, elem_per_pe: int, **kwargs) → Task¶ Send a host tensor to the device.
 The data is distributed into the region of interest (ROI) which is a bounding box starting at coordinate

 (px, py)